nrfconnect/Asset-Tracker-Template/docs/common/tooling_troubleshooting.md

 ## Modem Tracing

-Capture and analyze modem behavior live (AT, LTE, IP) via Wireshark.
+Capture and analyze modem behavior live (AT, LTE, IP) using Wireshark.

 ### UART Tracing